Tag: Relationship Advice

 In my book, I wrote down every step I took to recover so you can have a clear path to follow.

-• You wake up at night in a panic that your wife is gone
+• Wake up at night in a panic that your wife is gone

 • Feel miserable when you see other couples kiss or hold hands